linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ## Touchscreen Gestures

-You can use the following touchscreen gestures instead of mouse operations on your touchscreen computer.
+On touchscreen computers, you can use the following gestures as a substitute for mouse operations.

 ### Click